christianjauregui/famafrench/README.md

 Performance and speed improvements are also appreciated.

-Please report any bugs or errors on [my github page](https://github.com/christianjauregui/famafrench) or please send me an email at chris.jauregui@berkeley.edu.
+Please report any bugs or errors to [my github page](https://github.com/christianjauregui/famafrench) or please send me an email at chris.jauregui@berkeley.edu.

 ## API